jgmenu/jgmenu/docs/manual/jgmenu-lx.1.md

 # DESCRIPTION

-`jgmenu_run lx` generates jgmenu flavoured CSV menu data for
-freedesktop.org defined application menus, using LXDE's
+`jgmenu_run lx` generates jgmenu flavoured CSV menu data for freedesktop.org defined application menus, using LXDE's libmenu-cache.
-libmenu-cache.

 # ENVIRONMENT VARIABLES

 `XDG_MENU_PREFIX`
 :   This can be used to specity a .menu file.
 For example,
     `XDG_MENU_PREFIX=lxde-` will load lxde-applications.menu

-JGMENU_NO_DIRS
+`JGMENU_NO_DIRS`
 :   If set, applications will be listed without a directory
     structure

-JGMENU_NO_PEND
+`JGMENU_NO_PEND`
 :   Do not read append.csv or prepend.csv

+`JGMENU_NAME_FORMAT`
+:   See `csv_name_format` in jgmenu(1)

 # KNOWN ISSUES

 xfce-applications.menu is not parsed correctly.

-# EXAMPLES

-This program is designed to be run from jgmenu by settings
-`csv_cmd = lx` in the configuration file (jgmenurc).

-It can also be run directly from the command line like this:

-    jgmenu_run lx | jgmenu --simple

-    jgmenu --csv-cmd="jgmenu_run lx"